Nadiabenb/Metahers-appV2/replit.md

 MetaHers Mind Spa is a Progressive Web App (PWA) that combines luxury spa aesthetics with technology education, specifically focusing on AI and Web3 topics.
 The application provides guided learning experiences called "rituals" that teach users about AI prompting, blockchain, cryptocurrency, NFTs, and the metaverse in a calm, spa-like environment.

-The app features a freemium model with one free ritual and four Pro rituals, a shop selling ritual product bundles, a personal journal with streak tracking, and integration with external services for AI assistance (MetaMuse GPT) and booking (Calendly).
+The app features a subscription model with Pro tier ($19.99/month) that unlocks all 5 rituals and premium features.
+Free users can access the first ritual.
+The app includes a personal journal with streak tracking, Stripe payment processing, and integration with external services for AI assistance (MetaMuse GPT) and booking (Calendly).

 ## User Preferences